jasonhemann/25SP-CS1114/syllabus.md

 - Content based on recently assigned reading material and/or videos.
 - Cannot be made-up or retaken
 - I will drop your lowest five grades
+- I may add other quizzes over the reading/videos to do asynchronously as you watch/read
+- These latter will be submitted via gradescope, but will also count as quizzes

 ### 4. **Large Software Project**